-SeekBeak now has two new non destructive “Image Smoothing” Preferences which can help alleviate this.
-The first is simply the Image Smoothing Preference: it’s very content dependent, so feel free to try it if you feel your image need it.
+SeekBeak now has two new nondestructive “Image Smoothing” Preferences which can help alleviate this.
+The first is simply the Image Smoothing Preference: it’s very content-dependent, so feel free to try it if you feel your image needs it.

 For a quick explainer video on how these distortion patterns are generated, and how SeekBeak helps you combat them, check it out here: https://www.youtube.com/watch?v=vzCC7bZdnzA

 That’s it For Now!

 Holy Smokes, what a whirlwind.
 We plan on taking a 10-15 minute break to celebrate and then will get right back to work.